 Signs of bleeding in the brain:

-If you have any of these, you need to get treatment right away.
+If you have any of these symptoms, you need to get medical care right away.

 What can I do to prevent a pulmonary embolism?